top of page

 Treatment may include:

-• Āhāra – Diet and nutrition aligned with your doṣa and digestive fire (agni)
+• Āhāra: diet and nutrition aligned with your doṣa and digestive fire.
+Food becomes both nourishment and medicine.

 Ayurveda Is a Return to Wholeness

-To walk the Ayurvedic path is to return to your svarūpa—your true nature.
+To walk the Ayurvedic path is to return to your svarūpa, your true nature.
 It is a journey of remembrance, of reconnecting with the rhythms of the earth, the wisdom of the body, and the stillness of the soul.
-Ayurveda teaches that healing is not something we seek outside ourselves—it is something we awaken from within.
+For the beginner, this may feel like discovering a forgotten way of being.
+For the practitioner, it is the essence of the path.

 “Svasthasya svasthya rakṣaṇam, āturasya vikāra praśamanam ca.”